pcmillerAcme/docs/index.md

 ACME provides near real time creation of customized animations of any scannable code, including QR codes.

-The API described in this documentation is available at [service.acme.codes](http://service.acme.codes)
+The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)

 Please note that access to this service requires a contract with ACME, please contact sales@acme.codes